No ESG manager but need to get to grips with EU legislation? We got you!

 The CSRD impacts primarily medium and large enterprises in the EU and EEA.
 All publicly listed companies (listed on regulated markets in the EU) must comply with CSRD and follow the ESRS for reporting.

-- Euro 40 million in net turnover
+- More than €450 million net annual turnover

 That's a wrap